* Important *

 (View Posts by Dates)

-To clear the results of the search filter and display all posts again, click the ‘All’ link in the menu area above the table …
+To clear the search filter results and view all posts again in the Table of Posts, click the ‘All’ link above the table …

 The search filter results will be cleared and all of your posts will be listed once again in the Table of Posts …

-(WordPress Posts section – Table of Posts)
+(Posts page – Table of Posts)

 Next Step …

 Now that you have a better understanding of the Table of Posts, the next step is to learn how to edit and delete posts in WordPress.